 National Instrument 31-103 – Registration Requirements, Exemptions and Ongoing Registrant Obligations (NI 31-103) requires securities dealers to disclose information that a reasonable investor would expect to know about the client’s relationship with the dealer, including any material conflicts the dealer or its representatives may have with a client.
 These regulations require dealers to provide this disclosure to clients prior to making any trades.

-Virtus Capital Management Inc. (VCMI or the Firm) is registered in the provinces of British Columbia, Alberta, Manitoba, Ontario and Nova Scotia in the category of exempt market dealer.
+Virtus Capital Management Inc. (VCMI or the Firm) is registered in the provinces of British Columbia, Alberta, Manitoba, Ontario, New Brunswick, Prince Edward Island, and Nova Scotia in the category of exempt market dealer.
 Due to the relationship between VCMI and its registered individuals and certain issuers, terms and conditions are imposed on the registration of VCMI requiring that these relationships be disclosed to clients.
 The Ontario Securities Commission (OSC) is the principal regulator for VCMI.

 VCMI is an exempt market dealer that distributes the securities of related and unrelated issuers.
 VCMI provides investors access to a limited range of investment opportunities within the Private Capital Market.
 VCMI can only sell investments to investors that qualify to purchase prospectus exempt securities pursuant to National Instrument 45-106 – Prospectus Exemptions.

 As an exempt market dealer, VCMI has a transactional relationship with its clients and does not hold or have access to client assets.
 We do sell some products that are eligible for RRSP and TFSA accounts but an outside custodian, such as, a trust company, must be used by the client.
 These companies charge fees for these services.